 - Integrative Learning Experience (3 credits minimum)

-Students intending to pursue the Biomedical Informatics track in the MPH and MS degree program may enter via two academic pathways corresponding to preparatory work in either the computational/information or life sciences.
+Students intending to pursue the Biomedical Informatics track in the MPH program may enter via two academic pathways corresponding to preparatory work in either the computational/information or life sciences.
 Students with a strong background in the life sciences will choose electives focusing on computer science, project management, and data analysis principles; those students with strong backgrounds in the computational and information sciences will choose electives to help acculturate them to healthcare and biomedicine.

-Typically, successful applicants should demonstrate a record of academic quality, achieving greater than or equal to a 3.0 GPA on a 4.0 scale; GRE scores greater than the 50th percentile, in verbal and quantitative; and greater than or equal to a 4 in analytical writing for MS applicants.
+Typically, successful applicants should demonstrate a record of academic quality, achieving greater than or equal to a 3.0 GPA on a 4.0 scale.
 The MPH degree does not require the GRE.
 Excellent recommendations and a strong personal statement are also very important for admittance into the programs.

 For more information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.